Real Estate Dispositions, Held for Sale, and Impairment Charges

 Real Estate Dispositions

-During the nine months ended September 30, 2021, we continued to execute our capital recycling program, whereby we sold properties outside of our core markets and redeployed proceeds to either fund property acquisitions in our target secondary growth markets, or repay outstanding debt.
+During the year ended December 31, 2020, we continued to execute our capital recycling program, whereby we sold properties outside of our core markets and redeployed proceeds to either fund property acquisitions in our target secondary growth markets, or repay outstanding debt.
 We expect to continue to execute our capital recycling plan and sell non-core properties as reasonable disposition opportunities become available.
-During the nine months ended September 30, 2021, we sold two non-core properties, located in Rancho Cordova, California and Champaign, Illinois, which are summarized in the table below (dollars in thousands):
+During the year ended December 31, 2020, we sold six non-core properties, located in Charlotte, North Carolina, Maple Heights, Ohio, Champaign, Illinois, and Austin, Texas, which are summarized in the table below (dollars in thousands):

-Our dispositions during the nine months ended September 30, 2021 were not classified as discontinued operations because they did not represent a strategic shift in operations, nor will such dispositions have a major effect on our operations and financial results.
+Our 2020 dispositions were not classified as discontinued operations because they did not represent a strategic shift in operations, nor will they have a major effect on our operations and financial results.
 Accordingly, the operating results of these properties are included within continuing operations for all periods reported.

-The table below summarizes the components of operating income from the real estate and related assets disposed of during the three and nine months ended September 30, 2021, and 2020 (dollars in thousands):
+The table below summarizes the components of operating income from the real estate and related assets disposed of during the years ended December 31, 2020, 2019, and 2018, respectively (dollars in thousands):

-(1)Includes a $0.9 million loss on sale of real estate, net, on two property sales.
+(1)Includes an $8.1 million gain on sale of real estate, net.

 Real Estate Held for Sale

-The table below summarizes the components of the assets and liabilities held for sale reflected on the accompanying condensed consolidated balance sheets (dollars in thousands):
+The table below summarizes the components of the assets and liabilities held for sale reflected on the accompanying consolidated balance sheet (dollars in thousands):

+Fair market value for this asset was calculated using Level 3 inputs (defined in Note 6 “Mortgage Notes Payable and Credit Facility”), which were determined using a negotiated sales price from an executed purchase and sale agreement with a third party.
 We continue to evaluate our properties on a quarterly basis for changes that could create the need to record impairment.
-Future impairment losses may result, and could be significant, should market conditions deteriorate in the markets in which we hold our assets or should we be unable to secure leases at terms that are favorable to us, which could impact the estimated cash flow of our properties over the period in which we plan to hold our properties.
+Future impairment losses may result, and could be significant, should market conditions deteriorate in the markets in which we hold our assets or we are unable to secure leases at terms that are favorable to us, which could impact the estimated cash flow of our properties over the period in which we plan to hold our properties.
 Additionally, changes in management’s decisions to either own and lease long-term or sell a particular asset will have an impact on this analysis.

 The entire disclosure for certain real estate investment financial statements, real estate investment trust operating support agreements, real estate owned, retail land sales, time share transactions, as well as other real estate related disclosures.